manucorsu/pygal_maps_world_neo/README.md

 This is a fork of the seemingly unmaintained [pygal_maps_world](https://github.com/Kozea/pygal_maps_world) (last commit in July 2015), initially updated with the fixes Antoine Dusséaux ([@a455bcd9](https://github.com/a455bcd9)) proposed in [the original's PR #5](https://github.com/Kozea/pygal_maps_world/pull/5) (early 2021) + some additional fixes and improvements (see [CHANGELOG](https://github.com/manucorsu/pygal_maps_world_neo/blob/master/CHANGELOG.md)).

 In the spirit of respecting the [preferences](https://github.com/Kozea/CairoSVG/issues/373#issuecomment-1365838194) of pygal's authors, **this repository has no type hints or type stubs**.
 You can get those by installing [pygal_maps_world_neo-stubs](https://github.com/manucorsu/pygal_maps_world_neo-stubs) alongside [pygal-stubs](https://github.com/manucorsu/pygal-stubs) for the rest of pygal.
-Both of those packages will be published very soon.

 ## Installation and usage

 > [!IMPORTANT]